Post Pollution

 6 February 2026

-During the presentation of Post Pollution at Gallery Vriend van Bavink/Raam Art Space, all works will be sold anonymously and for the same price.
-Bottles that are not sold will be returned to the sea.
+During the presentation of Post Pollution at Gallery Vriend van Bavink/Raam Art Space, all the works were sold anonymously and for the same price.
+Bottles that were not sold were thrown back into the sea.

 The project raises questions about responsibility, guilt and the role of art: can art be more than just a mirror?
 Can it contribute to real change?

-Winter camping may be all the rage, but I prefer sunshine and twenty degrees.
+Winter camping may well be all the rage, but I’m still better off with sunshine and twenty degrees.
 It was cold.
-In the Dordogne, fire pits burned in the vineyards to prevent frost damage.
-The campsite where we stayed in the summer of 2023 turned out not to be open yet.
+In the Dordogne, fire pits were burning in the vineyards to prevent frost damage.
+The campsite where we’d stayed in the summer of 2023 turned out not to be open yet.

 Artists Willem de Haan &